 Our goal is to talk about common community and neighborhood issues with uncommon candor, a point of view, and a sense of humor.

 The community improvement concepts and specifics found here are practical for those who find themselves appointed or elected to a planning commission, board of adjustment, town council, neighborhood association board, or water district board, for example.

-We're ruthless about pointing out the silliest things that are recommended to everyone from mayors to small town chambers of commerce for community economic development.
+For example, we're ruthless about pointing out the silliest things that are recommended to everyone from mayors to small town chambers of commerce for community economic development.

 We're conversational in sharing our experience and research.

-If you want to begin with comparatively simple community development projects, you could try some community beautification.
+If you are more action-oriented and want to begin with comparatively simple community development projects, you could try some community beautification.

 Let's get started.
 Logical thinkers, check out the sitemap.
+Please explore the site.